Milton S. Hershey: Lancaster Caramel Company

-Hershey returned to Lancaster in 1883.
-He borrowed money from the bank to start the Lancaster Caramel Company, which quickly became a success.
-He used the caramel recipe he had obtained during his previous travels to make candies.
-Also, from his previous travels, he learned that caramels sell better in bulk, so that is what he did.
-This company soon became a success when a man from England visited Lancaster.
-He loved Hershey's candies once he tasted them and placed a big order to be delivered to Britain.
-Hershey was able to pay off his debt and had money left over to buy more ingredients and equipment.

-By the early 1890s Lancaster Caramel Company had grown, employing over 1,300 workers in two factories.
+Hershey returned to Lancaster in 1883 and started the Lancaster Caramel Company, which became a success.
+By the early 1890s Lancaster Caramel Company had begun employing over 1,300 workers in two factories.
 After traveling to Chicago for the World's Columbian Exposition, Hershey became interested in chocolate.
-After a long time of deciding, he took a risk and sold Lancaster Caramel Company for one million dollars to start the famous Hershey Chocolate Company.
+He sold Lancaster Caramel Company for $1 million to start the Hershey Chocolate Company.

 The Hershey Chocolate Company

 Using the proceeds from the 1900 sale of the Lancaster Caramel Company, Hershey initially acquired farm land roughly 30 mi northwest of Lancaster, near his birthplace of Derry Township.
-There, he could obtain the large supplies of fresh milk needed to perfect and produce fine milk chocolate.
-Excited by the potential of milk chocolate, which at that time was a luxury product, Hershey was determined to develop a formula for milk chocolate and market and sell it to the American public.
-Through trial and error, he created his own formula for milk chocolate.
-The first Hershey bar was produced in 1900.
+He created his own formula, and the first Hershey bar was produced in 1900.
 Hershey's Kisses were developed in 1907, and the Hershey's Bar with almonds was introduced in 1908.

-On March 2, 1903, he began construction on what was to become the world's largest chocolate manufacturing company.
-The facility, completed in 1905, was designed to manufacture chocolate using the latest mass production techniques.
-Hershey's milk chocolate quickly became the first nationally marketed product of its kind.

-The factory was in the center of a dairy farmland, but with Hershey's support, houses, businesses, churches and a transportation infrastructure accreted around the plant.
-Because the land was surrounded by dairy farms, Hershey was able to use fresh milk to mass-produce quality milk chocolate.
-Hershey continued to experiment and perfect the process of making milk chocolate using the techniques he had first learned for adding milk to make caramels when he had moved to Drexel Hill.
+The factory was in the center of a dairy farmland, but with Hershey's support, houses, businesses, churches and a transportation infrastructure accreted around the factory.
+The area around the factory eventually became known as the company town of Hershey, Pennsylvania.